ONSgeo/sdg-15-1-2/README.md

 **2. Protected Areas**

-	World Database on Protected Areas (WDPA) https://protectedplanet.net/country/GB (QA’d using data on protected areas from JNCC-DEFRA.
+[World Database on Protected Areas (WDPA)](https://protectedplanet.net/country/GB)  (QA’d using data on protected areas from JNCC-DEFRA.
 WDPA data was preferred as it has attribution that includes “Status_Year” which is the date of designation of each protected area.
 Also the WDPA data uses international designations of the protected areas which makes stats for the indicator comparable to other countries and makes the methodology for the indicator applicable to other countries or regionally/globally.

 **3. Ecosystem Type (LCM15_BroadHabitat)**